Home

 More species of Panay

-Some examples: an orchid, a nest with young tailorbirds, moths, a land crab, frogs and fruits of two tree species whose pulp (red) is separated from the seed (black) - with the adaptive value of this design being unknown.
+Some examples: an orchid, a nest with young tailorbirds, moths, a land crab, frogs and fruits of two tree species whose pulp (red) is separated from the drupe with seed (black) - with the adaptive value of this design being its better detectability by hornbills as now discovered by Hagel & Curio.

 Support needed